Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>
 </div>

 A correlation matrix was generated in order to explore how the variables correlated each other, i.e., potentially helping to reduced the number of independent variables that will be finally used.
-The results are shown on Figure 7, indicating that there a number of independent variables that correlate each other as follow:
+The results are shown on Figure 7, indicating that there a number of independent variables are highly positive correlated between each other: 'Club Head Speed_AVG.' and 'Ball Speed_AVG.', 'Carry Distance_AVG.' and 'Ball Speed_AVG.,'SG: Around-the-Green_TOTAL SG:ARG' and 'SG: Tee-to-Green_SG:APR', 'SG: Off-the-Tee_TOTAL SG:OTT' and 'SG: Tee-to-Green_AVERAGE','SG: Approach the Green_TOTAL SG:APP' and 'SG: Tee-to-Green_SG:APR','SG: Off-the-Tee_TOTAL SG:OTT' and 'SG: Tee-to-Green_SG:OTT','SG: Tee-to-Green_SG:ARG' and 'SG: Approach the Green_TOTAL SG:APP', 'SG: Around-the-Green_TOTAL SG:ARG ' and 'SG: Tee-to-Green_SG:APR'

 </br>